Press Play (film)

-Press Play is a 2022 science fiction romantic drama film written and directed by Greg Björkman in his directorial debut, from a story by Josh Boone.
+Press Play is a 2022 science fiction romantic drama film written by Greg Björkman and James Bachelor, and directed by Björkman in his directorial debut, from a story by Josh Boone.
 It stars Clara Rugaard, Lewis Pullman, Lyrica Okano, Christina Chang, Matt Walsh, and Danny Glover.
 It was shot on Oahu.
 The film was released in the United States on June 24, 2022, by The Avenue.
 It received mixed reviews from critics.

 Plot

 Laura's friend Chloe introduces her to her stepbrother, Harrison, who works at the record store Lost & Found.
 They immediately connect and attend a Japanese Breakfast show together.
 She meets the record store's owner, Cooper.
 At the beach, Harrison gifts Laura a cassette so they can create a mixtape.
 They celebrate after learning an art-related mentorship has accepted Laura.
 He mentions his intentions of moving to attend medical school but is interrupted by an earthquake.
 At her house, she shows him her art.
 Harrison's parents tell Laura that Harrison is going to a medical school on the other side of the country.
 Harrison privately tells Laura he does not want to go so he can stay with her.
 She tells him she does not want to be the reason he gives up on his dreams; he reassures her of his decision to stay.
 They attend her art exhibition.
 On his birthday, they finish painting a mural.
 The next day, Harrison is hit and killed by a car.
 Laura destroys the mural and leaves behind her mixtape at Lost & Found.

 Four years later, Laura attends Chloe's wedding.
 Cooper gives Laura her mixtape back.
 She goes home to listen to it.
 After pressing play, Laura is transported to her first date with Harrison at the Japanese Breakfast concert.
 After a brief moment, she returns to the present.
 Every time she presses play, the mixtape sends her back in time.
 She does it again and appears on their date at the beach.
 She warns him about his future death and convinces him by predicting the earthquake seconds before it happens.
 In the present, she learns she is affecting the future after learning Chloe has married a different, obnoxious man instead of her soulmate.
 She learns Harrison had died the same day from falling off a cliff.